 What Kinds of Hospitals are in Guatemala?

-The Guatemalan healthcare system is broken into 3 parts, a public sector, a non-profit private sector, and a for-profit private sector.
+The Guatemalan healthcare system is broken into three parts: a public sector, a non-profit private sector, and a for-profit private sector.
 The public healthcare system is made up of hospitals and clinics that are run by the Ministry of Health.
 This is overseen by the Social Security Institute and the armed forces.